 Sometimes life gets in the way of Sleep School: you get sick, your child gets sick or you miss a call.
 We understand and we are here to support you.
 We will send you recordings of the call if you are unable to attend.
 We will also provide you with the ability to pause and rejoin Sleep School at your convenience.

-We know that this process works, but it requires parents to show up.
+We know that this process works, but it requires parents' effort and participation in order to succeed.

-To qualify for a refund, all we ask is that you watch the 8 instructional videos over the 2 weeks period.
+To qualify for a refund, all we ask is that you implement the method in good faith along with watching the 10 step instructional videos over the course of sleep school.

 As our goal is to repair your child’s sleep for the long-term, our method is a resilient and sustainable solution that is able to weather inevitable life changes.
 When sleep is approached with the consideration of a child’s underlying need to feel safe, the understanding and trust they build up is something they hold onto for the rest of their lives.